marcelmeulemans/wct-junit-reporter/README.md

 Below are the available configuration options:
 `appendMode` - if set to true then test results are appended to existing file.
+`output.path` - defaults to cwd of the wct `output.name` - defaults to test-report